 I started my nursing career as a Registered Nurse in 2008, working in the ICU.
 That was an incredible learning experience that helped me become the nurse I am today.

-Specifically, nursing helped foster my passion for teaching patients about lifestyle choices that can help them.
-I realized that many of our ICU patients’ problems could have been prevented by better life decisions, and, wanted to make a difference in that area.
+Specifically, it helped foster my passion for teaching patients about lifestyle choices that can help them.
+I realized that many of our ICU patients’ problems were preventable by better life decisions, and I wanted to make a difference in that area.

 After leaving the ICU I worked in Telemetry for a few months and saw many of the same issues there too.
-This eventually nudged me towards taking up a nursing job in the Wellness and Preventative Medicine industry.
+This eventually led me towards a nursing job in the Wellness and Preventative Medicine industry.
 In this position, I traveled to organizations and corporations to provide onsite wellness screenings and vaccinations for employees.

-Doing this for a few years, I was able to see patients making lifestyle changes because the results they got from our screenings.
-The excitement they felt when telling me about the weight they lost and how much better they felt was very rewarding.
+Doing this for a few years, I was able to see patients making lifestyle changes because of the results and coaching they got from our screenings.
+The excitement they had when telling me about the weight they had lost, the change in how they felt, and their lower risk for health complications was incredibly rewarding.

-While I loved my work in Telemetry, I could also tell I was starting to get tired from traveling so much.
+While I loved my work in the Wellness industry, I was tired of traveling and began looking for other options that would have me home more.
 That’s how I ended up at CircleLink Health.

 To date, this has been my favorite job.
 It lets me use my nursing knowledge, communication skills, and love of helping people — all without having to leave the comfort of my home.

 One time, I was making a first-time call to a patient.
 When she answered, she was out of breath and sounded very scared.
 She couldn’t catch her breath and hadn’t dialed 911 for assistance, so I called emergency services on her behalf.

 While we were waiting for them to arrive, I talked to my patient and helped her stay calm.
 When I called her the next month, she was very appreciative and said she didn’t know what would have happened if I hadn’t called her that day.